News

 From Icaro Sampa: How was the collab with Amy Lee?
 Any chance you will perform this song live someday?

 “There were a few raised eyebrows, like, ‘Wow, how did Ice-T and Evanescence get together?'
-It was actually through Vince my bass player.
-Usually we work with people we’re friends with or met on the road - like on the last album we had Dave Mustaine and Randy from Lamb Of God.
+It was actually through Vince, my bass player.
+Usually we work with people we’re friends with or met on the road – like Dave Mustaine and Randy from Lamb Of God.
 Vince suggested Amy and I was like, ‘How the fuck do you know Amy Lee?’
 Because I’d never met her.
 It was through a friend of a friend but she went in the studio and did it and I was just devastated.
 She killed it.”

 From Jon Davies: Is there any chance that Cop Killer could be rereleased?
 It's a real pain in the ass to get on physical media and I wasn't even born when it was originally released.